pujanpoudel/food_delivery/README.md

 Technologies Used
 The food delivery app is built using the following technologies:

-Front-end: HTML, CSS, JavaScript, React.js
+Front-end: Flutter
-Back-end: Node.js, Express.js
+Back-end: laravel
-Database: MongoDB
+Database: mysql
-Payment integration: Stripe API
+Payment integration: paypalI
 Authentication: JSON Web Tokens (JWT)
-Admin panel: React.js, Node.js, Express.js
+Admin panel: Laravel
 Installation
 To run the food delivery app locally, follow these steps: